nginx-architects/agility2022-apigw-nic/modules/module3/readme.md

 kubectl get policy -n api
 ```

-## 2. How to modify the VS to enable rate limiting on your set of APIs
+## 2. How to modify the VirtualServer object to enable rate limiting on your set of APIs

-Once the rate limit policy has been created the next part would be to enable this policy to APIs by modifying the VirtualServer manifest.
+Once the rate limit policy has been created the next part would be to enable this policy to APIs by modifying the VirtualServer object.
 You can perform this task two ways.

 1. Apply policy to all routes. (spec policies)
 2. Apply policy to a specific route. (route policies)

 As part of this workshop, you will apply the policy to a specific route (Colors API).
 For more information on how to apply policies to all routes look into the link in the [References](#references) section.

-Inspect the `module3/api-runtimes-vs-with-ratelimit.yaml` manifest.
-We modified the API VirtualServer manifest from module1 and applied the rate limit policy to restrict the usage of Colors API.(See highlighted section in the screenshot below)
+Inspect the `module3/api-runtimes-vs-with-ratelimit.yaml` file.
+We modified the `apis` VirtualServer object from module 1 and applied the rate limit policy to restrict the usage of Colors API.
+(See highlighted section in the screenshot below)

 ![API VS ratelimit](media/module3_api_vs_ratelimit.png)

-Run the following command to update the existing `apis` VirtualServer with the new changes
+Run the following command to update the existing `apis` VirtualServer object with the new changes
 ```bash
     kubectl apply -f module3/api-runtimes-vs-with-ratelimit.yaml
 ```